Program Overview

 Technical Standards for Matriculation, Retention, and Graduation for Medical Radiography

-The Bachelor of Health Science (BHS) degree with a major in Medical Radiography (RAD) from Baptist Health Sciences University (BHSU) indicates the holder is a competent entry-level medical radiographer.
-Therefore, all applicants and matriculated students must possess certain essential abilities and characteristics required for completion of the BHS – RAD degree that consist of certain minimum physical and cognitive abilities and emotional characteristics.
+The Bachelor Science (BS) degree with a major in Medical Radiography (RAD) from Baptist Health Sciences University (BHSU) indicates the holder is a competent entry-level medical radiographer.
+Therefore, all applicants and matriculated students must possess certain essential abilities and characteristics required for completion of the BS – RAD degree that consist of certain minimum physical and cognitive abilities and emotional characteristics.
 This is to ensure that candidates for admission, matriculation, and graduation are able to complete the entire course of study and participate fully in all aspects of the program, with or without reasonable accommodations.

 Baptist Health Sciences University is committed to the admission and matriculation of qualified students and does not discriminate based on race, color, ethnicity, sex, gender, marital status, national or ethnic origin, age, disability, creed, or religion.
-Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting the Office for Disability Services.
+Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting Access Services.
 A candidate must be able to perform these outlined technical standards in an independent manner.

 The national board examinations for medical radiography may have more stringent technical standards than outlined in this document.

 Students who accept an offer of admission from Baptist Health Sciences University will be required to sign an affirmation regarding compliance with the technical standards.
-Should a student’s ability to meet the technical standards change at any point in the academic program, it is their responsibility to report this to the Program Chair and Office of Disability Services.
+Should a student’s ability to meet the technical standards change at any point in the academic program, it is their responsibility to report this to the Program Chair and Access Services.

 The following technical standards outline reasonable expectations of a student enrolled in the Medical Radiography program for the performance of common clinical functions.